---

 site_url: https://mersel.ai

-description: A 10-point GEO audit framework for B2B and SaaS brands to benchmark AI visibility, fix technical infrastructure gaps, and optimize content for AI citations.
+description: A 10-point GEO audit framework for SEO leaders to benchmark AI visibility, fix content extractability, and close technical gaps costing citations.

 page_type: blog